fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v3.1.0/Set-AzureManagedCache.md

 Use the *Name* and *Location* parameters to identify the Azure Cache, and the *Sku* and *Memory* parameters to change its properties.
 An Azure Cache is a secure, dedicated cache that provides extremely fast access to data.
 This distributed, in-memory, scalable solution enables you to build highly scalable and responsive applications.
-For more information about Azure Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.
+For more information about Azure Cache, see [Azure Cache](http://azure.microsoft.com/en-us/services/cache/) (http://azure.microsoft.com/en-us/services/cache/).

-WARNING: When you change the *SKU* of an Azure Cache, all data in the cache is deleted and a new, empty Azure Cache is created for you with the same name and location.
+**WARNING** When you change the *SKU* of an Azure Cache, all data in the cache is deleted and a new, empty Azure Cache is created for you with the same name and location.

 ## EXAMPLES